Ho Rui An

 5 September – 31 January 2017

-Ho Rui An (Singapore) is an artist and writer working in the intersections of contemporary art, cinema, performance and theory.
+Ho Rui An (b.
+1990, Singapore) is an artist and writer working in the intersections of contemporary art, cinema, performance and theory.
 His work investigates the emergence, transmission and disappearance of images within contexts of globalism and governance.
 Working primarily across the mediums of lecture, essay and film, his recent research considers questions surrounding liberal hospitality, participatory democracy and speculative futures.He has presented projects both locally and internationally, gaining attention for his discursively compelling performances that sift through historical archives and contemporary visual culture to probe into the shifting relations between image and power.
 Ho has presented work at Queensland University of Technology Art Museum, Australia (2016); Hessel Museum of Art and CCS Bard Galleries, United States (2015); LUMA/Westbau, Switzerland (2015); Para Site, Hong Kong (2015); Witte de With, The Netherlands (2014); Kochi-Muziris Biennale, India (2014); and Serpentine Galleries, United Kingdom (2013), among others.

 24 Sep 2016, Sat 2:00pm - 7:00pm

 Residencies: OPEN offers a rare insight into the often introverted sphere of the artists’ studio.
 Through showcasing discussions, performances, research and works-in-progress, Residencies: OPEN profiles the diversity of contemporary art practice and the divergent ways artists conceive artwork with the studio as a constant space for experimentation and contemplation.